 c.
 Battalion Adjutant (S-1)

-(1) Is the Battalion Commander's assistant in matters of personnel and administration.
+(1) Is the Battalion Commander's assistant in matters of personnel management.

 (2) Responsible for publication of orders, directives, rosters, announcements and maintenance of personnel records.
 Distributes copies of orders in accordance with the Battalion SOP.

-(4) Coordinates with other Command and Staff Officers to insure that information pertaining to awards, grades and personnel data is correct before publishing orders.
+(4) Coordinates with other Command and Staff Officers to ensure that information pertaining to awards and personnel data is correct before publishing orders.

 (5) Provides the Battalion S-4 with copies of all orders to allow for preparing rank for promotions.